knative/docs/contributing/README.md

 Submit a Pull Request to the community sample directory under the Knative component folder that aligns with your document.
 For example, Knative Serving samples are under the `serving` folder.
 A reviewer will be assigned to review your submission.
-They'll work with you to ensure your submission meets the [style guide](./DOCS-CONTRIBUTING.md), but it helps if you follow it as you write your tutorial.
+They'll work with you to ensure that your submission is clear, correct, and meets the [style guide](./DOCS-CONTRIBUTING.md), but it helps if you follow it as you write your tutorial.
-They'll work with you to ensure that your submission is clear, correct, and follows the style guide...

 ## Meetings and work groups

 Knative has public and recorded bi-weekly community meetings.